stuartlynne/racedb_qlmux/README.md

 These implement one or more *RaceDB* services.

-These are copies of the original docker-compse.yml files from *RaceDB* with the *postgress* portion removed, and each specifying a different host port to use, and a different *racedb-808N.env* file.
+These are copies of the original docker-compse.yml files from *RaceDB* with the *postgres* portion removed, and each specifying a different host port to use, and a different *racedb-808N.env* file.
 The *.env* file contains the RFID reader configuration.

-## docker-racedb/docker-compose-postgress.yml
+## postgres/docker-compose-primary.yml

-This is the *postgress* service configuration.
+This is the *postgres* service configuration.

 ## docker-qllabels-qlmuxd/docker-compose.yml